Sample questions relating to Wincanton Lease Extensions

 • Hi.
-I need a property lawyers to have a look at my lease extension ahead of it being signed just to make sure there's nothing that I haven't seen - it's just a surrender and regrant with a few minor changes.
+I need someone to review my lease extension before it's formalised just to make sure there's nothing that I haven't seen - it's just a surrender and regrant with a few minor amendments.

 • Other Topics